-Poste Italiane's share capital exclusively consists of ordinary registered and fully paid-up shares with voting rights at both ordinary and extraordinary Shareholders' Meetings.
-At the end of 2018 (and as at the date of this Report), Poste Italiane's share capital amounted to Euro 1,306,110,000.00, divided into 1,306,110,000 ordinary shares of no par value, which are listed on the MTA stock exchange.
+Poste Italiane's share capital consists exclusively of ordinary registered and fully paid-up shares with voting rights at both ordinary and extraordinary Shareholders' Meetings.
+At the end of 2019 (and as at the date of this Report), Poste Italiane's share capital amounted to 1,306,110,000.00 euros, divided into 1,306,110,000 ordinary shares of no par value, which are listed on the MTA stock exchange.

-5.2 Significant shareholdings (pursuant to article 123-bis, paragraph 1, letter c), TUF), shareholder agreements (pursuant to article 123-bis, paragraph 1, letter g), TUF), and management and coordination activities (pursuant to article 2497 ff., as amended, Italian Civil Code)
+5.2 Significant shareholdings (pursuant to article 123bis, paragraph 1, letter c), TUF), shareholder agreements (pursuant to article 123-bis, paragraph 1, letter g), TUF), and management and coordination activities (pursuant to article 2497 ff., as amended, Italian Civil Code)

-On the basis of the entries in Poste Italiane's shareholders' register, the notices sent to CONSOB and received by the Company, and on other available information, as at the date of this Report, the following shareholders own more than 3% of Poste Italiane's share capital:
+Based on the entries in Poste Italiane's shareholders' register, the notices sent to CONSOB and received by the Company, and on other available information, as at the date of this Report, the following shareholders own more than 3% of Poste Italiane's share capital:

+Significant shareholders

-Significant shareholders % of share capital Cassa depositi e prestiti SpA (hereinafter, also "CDP") 35.00% Ministry of the Economy and Finance (hereinafter, also "Ministry") 29.26%
+Cassa Depositi e Prestiti Spa (hereinafter, also CDP)

+Ministry of the Economy and Finance (hereinafter, also Ministry)

-The TUF does not appear to include any shareholder agreements concerning the Company's shares.
+There is no record of any shareholder agreements, as identified in the TUF, concerning the Company's shares.

-The Company is thus subject to de jure control by the Ministry, which owns a total of 64.26% of its capital, (i) 29.26% directly, and (ii) 35.00% indirectly through CDP, which is also controlled by the Ministry.
+The Company is thus subject to de jure control by the Ministry, which owns a total of 64.26% of its capital, (i) 29.26% directly, and (ii) 35.00% indirectly through CDP, which is also controlled by the Ministry).